Renewing a Driver’s License or Identification Card

 Customers with a commercial driver’s license or a For-Hire endorsement must visit a BMV branch to renew their driver’s license.

-If you are under the age of 75, you can renew your driver's license online if you meet the requirements listed below.
+You can renew your driver's license online if you meet the requirements listed below.
 You will need to provide your name, date of birth, residential address, and Social Security number in order to renew or replace your driver's license or identification card online.

 You can renew your driver’s license online only if you meet the following conditions: